anoma/nspec/docs/anomian.juvix.md

 </div>

+You have not answered yet how mail is actually sent.

-> Before going any further, let us assume that the engine communication process
+> Well, imagine for a second that the communication process
-> involves at least one *mailelf* that delivers messages to the engines.
+> is magically handled by one *mailelf* that delivers messages to the engines.
 When a
-> message is sent to an engine, the mailelf takes the message and puts it in the
+> message is sent to an engine, the mailelf takes the message from the sender and puts it in the
 > engine's mailbox.
-We can presume all messages are delivered, *eventually*.
+In other words, for the moment, it suffices to assume that all messages are delivered *eventually*.

 !!! info "Mailboxes for eventual message delivery"